- Download our Moving to Thailand Guide (PDF)

 There are three major seasons in Thailand.
-There is a dry, cool season, favoured by tourists from November to February, the hot season from March to June, and the rainy season for the rest of the year.
-These seasonal changes bring with them the monsoon rains, as well as substantially increased humidity to different parts of the country.
+There is a dry, cool season favoured by tourists from November to February, the hot season from March to June, and the rainy season for the rest of the year.
+These seasonal changes bring the monsoon rains and significant increases in humidity in different parts of the country.

-Weather in Thailand tends to be hot and humid year-round.
-Along the coastline of the gulf, the weather is generally warm and pleasant for certain parts of the year and may be less humid than areas in the north of the country.
+The weather in Thailand tends to be hot and humid year-round.
+Along the coastline of the gulf, the climate is generally warm and pleasant for certain parts of the year and may be less humid than areas in the north of the country.
 The north, however, has a much cooler period during the dry season.

-What's the public transport in Thailand like?
+How is the public transport system in Thailand?
 Do I need a car?

-In larger cities like Bangkok, public transport is cheap, effective, and plentiful.
-In smaller towns, there are fewer forms of public transport.
-However, it’s still relatively easy to get around.
+In larger cities like Bangkok, public transport is cheap, effective and plentiful.
+In smaller towns, there are fewer forms of public transport, but it’s still relatively easy to get around.
 There are a variety of options ranging from buses and trains to tuk-tuks.
 In most cases, expats don’t need to have cars.

-Healthcare in Thailand is relatively well-priced and recognised to be of a high standard.
+Healthcare in Thailand is relatively well-priced and of a high standard.
 In larger cities, the healthcare facilities are modern and specialist care is available.
 Thailand is fast becoming popular among medical tourists for these reasons.
-Healthcare in smaller cities and rural provinces may be of poorer quality.
-General practitioners also tend to be more difficult to find.
+Healthcare in smaller cities and rural provinces may be lower quality, and general practitioners also tend to be more challenging to find.